 And then use it as you would the built in sqrt().

-function written in bc, is directly affected by the value of the
+You should be aware that the accuracy of this quick and dirty cube root function, and indeed many a function written in bc, is directly affected by the value of the scale variable.

 In bc, the up-arrow operator is used for integer exponentiation, that is, 2^x returns a power of 2 and not x with bit 2 flipped.
 If you're looking for equivalents to the bitwise operators for XOR as well as AND, OR and a few more exotic relatives, check out this site's logic.bc, and its relatives which contain functions to perform each of these.